blainefreestone/mlb_data_analysis/README.md

 The `BattingDataDisplay` class handles printing and displaying tables and graphs for different subsets of the data.
 All images and tables in this section are generated in this way.

-## How have league-wide batting statistics (such as AVG, OBP, and SLG) changed over the history of the MLB (from 1871 to 2015)?
+## How do league-wide batting statistics (such as AVG, OBP, and SLG) change over the history of the MLB (from 1871 to 2015)?
 We can identify trends in league-wide batting statistics over a period of almost 150 years with the following graph:

 ![MLB League Statistics 1871-2015](images/league_statistics.png)